 Morning sickness can make you hesitant to brush your teeth in the morning.
 However, failing to do it on a regular basis can lead to unfortunate consequences.
 Poor dental hygiene habits may cause premature delivery, gestational diabetes, and preeclampsia.

 If you have an opportunity to brush your teeth after each meal, do it.
 It’s a wonderful habit, which can stay with you long after you deliver a baby, thus helping you avoid tooth decay and enjoy a healthy smile for years to come.
+To make your brushing more efficient go for an electric toothbrush.
+Dental Dorks has prepared an in-depth comparison of two market leaders: Oral-B vs. Sonicare.

 Flossing is absolutely necessary during pregnancy since it reduces the risk of tooth decay and gum disease.